prmacedoandrade/estudospringsecao2/README.md

-Project used to explore IntelliJ IDE, is not a spring study project.
+Project used to explore IntelliJ IDE, this is not a spring study project.